cowprotocol/composable-cow/README.md

 The `broadcast` directory collects the latest run of the deployment script by network and is updated manually.
 When the script is ran, the corresponding files can be found in the folder `broadcast/deploy_OrderTypes.s.sol/`.

-#### Manual deployment

-Because of the issue [#39](https://github.com/cowprotocol/composable-cow/issues/93), in order to achieve deterministic deployment it is needed to:

-- Go to a deployed contract in another network, open the creation TX (e.g. [ExtensibleFallbackHandler](https://etherscan.io/tx/0x33dcbc73a8797c69a5b3956539dd8d191cf3f190bcb27a4d4eca8556f030f574) in mainnet)
-- Go to `Click to show more` and copy the `Input Data` in Original format, also copy the `to` address
-- Use your favourite tool to make a transaction (e.g., [swiss-knife](https://transact.swiss-knife.xyz/send-tx?chainId=1))
-- Use the corresponding `Input Data` and `to` and send the tx
-- A new contract will be deployed using `CREATE2` to the same deterministic address

 #### Contract verification on block explorer